|

 dumped the Celtic / Crillee

-look altogether and used a more standard collegiate block font,
+look altogether and used a more standard collegiate block font (Pro Fullback),

 with iron-on numbers.
-Other than a very small change to the
+Other than a change to the

-jersey collar, there was no other change to the 2003-style
+jersey collar (making the black shield around the "N" larger), there was no other change to the 2003-style

 uniform.
-There was no significant chagne in 2008 to this jersey,
+There were no significant changes to the uniform in 2008 or '09.

 HELMET: No

-fundamentally changed the helmet sticker system.
-Gone are the
+For 2008, Coach Fitzgerald fundamentally changed the helmet sticker system, eliminating the

 good play stars and other stickers that Coach Walker implemented.

-The 'Cat heads remain, but are now apparently given to every player for
+The 'Cat heads remained, but were given to every player for

 a win.
-So, every playing member of the team has the same number
+So, every playing member of the team had the same number

 of 'Cat heads.